Aulderish History, Family Crest & Coats of Arms

 Early Notables of the Aulderish family (pre 1700)

 Distinguished members of the family include Henry Aldrich (1647-1710), an English theologian, philosopher and architect who designed All Saints Church, Oxford.
 "In February 1681, he became canon of Christ Church, and in the following March B.D. and D.D.
 In 1687 and 1688 he wrote two tracts against Obadiah Walker in defence of Anglican principles; and upon the flight of Massey, the Roman Catholic dean of Christ Church under James II, the vacant deanery was bestowed upon Aldrich.
 He was installed 17 June 1689, and held the office with much distinction for the rest of his life. "

 Migration of the Aulderish family to Ireland

 Some of the Aulderish family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Aulderish family to the New World and Oceana
+Migration of the Aulderish family

 At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
 Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Aulderish arrived in North America very early: George Aldrich who settled in Dorchester, Massachusetts in 1639; Henry Aldrich, who came to Dedham in 1645; George Aldrich, who arrived in Swansea in 1659.